yuann3/E-Comm/README.md

 - ProductsInOrder links Order to Stocktake (Many-to-Many)

 ### Database Configuration
-The application uses SQLite for development and can be configured for SQL Server in production.
-Connection string is defined in `appsettings.json`:
+The application uses SQLite, Connection string is defined in `appsettings.json`:

 ```json
 {